ml-opensource/Rye/README.md

 ## Intro

-Rye will enable you to display non intrusive 'Toast' type alerts to your users.
+Rye allows you to present non intrusive "Toast" type alerts to your users.
 You can choose to display the default Rye alert type or go fully custom and display your own `UIView`.

 ## 📝 Requirements